mksmbrtsh/Sync-SPP-in-BT-for-Xamarin/README.md

 # TestBth Sync
-Xamarin Test to connect a Bluetooth device (for Android OS) with a SPP interface.
+Xamarin Test to connect a Bluetooth device (for Android OS) with a SPP interface in sync mode.
+Timeout is implement.
 ## Implement
 * int TimeOut { get; set; }
 * bool Open(string name);